wyf0926/DiyTomcat/README.md

 # DiyTomcat
-Inspired by CIS555, a self-made tomcat that implemented a majority of functionalities as real Tomcat
+Inspired by CIS555, a self-made tomcat that implemented a majority of functionalities as a web server.